-Figure 4: Pledging to Diversity, Equity, and Inclusion
+Figure 3: Pledging to Diversity, Equity, and Inclusion

-A. OUR KEY DISTINGUISHERS

-We are working to inspire breakthroughs in how the country treats women, adolescents, and children to achieve urgent and lasting change in their lives.
+OUR KEY DISTINGUISHERS We are working to inspire breakthroughs in how the country treats women, adolescents, and children to achieve urgent and lasting change in their lives.
 We challenge regressive social norms that become barriers for women and girls' to voice their concerns and exercise their agency.
 Digital changes, often referred to as the Digital Revolution, are becoming a key driving force in societal transformation.
 We, therefore, are designing solutions that leverage this Digital Revolution to deliver sustainable change at scale.

-Figure 5: Our distinguishing elements

-The expertise of mission-aligned organisations, when converged with a human-centred design approach, will propel tailored interventions that respond to the individual and social determinants of developments.
+Figure 4: Our distinguishing elements The expertise of mission-aligned organisations, when converged with a human-centred design approach, will propel tailored interventions that respond to the individual and social determinants of developments.
 Our efforts are aligned to create a favourable ecosystem by nurturing lasting collaborations amongst the usual as well as new, local and national stakeholders and translating collective knowledge into action.
 Driven by a growth mindset, our initiatives serve to unlock philanthropy and government capabilities and translate effective research into action.
+OUR APPROACH We have a five pronged approach in devising our strategic interventions, which ensures multistakeholder engagement for holistic change.
+It includes convergence, action, reflection, replication and influencing variables at different levels including stakeholder interests, expertise and relationships, related policies and legislations, together with associated socio-economic and environmental conditions.